splendo/kaluga/base-permissions/README.md

  ```

 ### Usage
 Permissions can be requested through an instance of the `Permissions` class.
 This class is instantiated with a `PermissionsBuilder`, which defaults to requesting permissions for the Application Context (Android) or Main NSBundle (iOS).
+To instantiate the `PermissionsBuilder` with a Context other than Application Context use `PermissionsBuilder.withContext(context)` method.
+On iOS use `PermissionsBuilder.withBundle(bundle)` to instantiate the `PermissionsBuilder` with an NSBundle.

 Permissions are modelled as a `Flowable` `State`, providing updates should the state change during observation.
 A permission can either be `Allowed` or `Denied`.
 A `Denied` permission can in turn be `Locked`, preventing the app from requesting it, or `Requestable`.